-FG will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General
+FG Will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General

 Sunday Aborisade in Abuja

-The Office of the Accountant-General of the Federation (OAGF) has said that it has taken measures to end revenue leakages being currently experienced.
+The Office of the Accountant-General of the Federation (OAGF) yesterday said it had taken measures to end revenue leakages being currently experienced in the country.

 The OAGF also said it had perfected arrangements to boost the country’s revenue collection.

-It explained that both measures would be achieved through the instrumentality of the Finance Act, 2021 and the Petroleum Industry Act, which were enacted by the 9th National Assembly.
+It explained that both measures would be achieved through the instrumentality of the Finance Act, 2021, and the Petroleum Industry Act (PIA), which were enacted by the ninth National Assembly.

-He said: “I must say that the content of this programme is a very rich content and is something that everybody should be availed the opportunity to learn one or two things.
+He said, “I must say that the content of this program is a very rich content and is something that everybody should be availed the opportunity to learn one or two things.

-“With the content of this programme, you all know our responsibility; we have a responsibility of collecting all information regarding the revenue being generated by the revenue generating agencies, with especially the NNPC.
+“With the content of this program, you all know our responsibility; we have a responsibility of collecting all information regarding the revenue being generated by the revenue generating agencies, with especially the NNPC.

 “The NNPC has turned to be another thing today.
-It is a commencial venture which is supposed to remit its proceeds to the Federation for sharing but not as usually.
+It is a commercial venture which is supposed to remit its proceeds to the Federation for sharing but not as usually.

 “We are looking at these laws because it will affect our functions, our responsibilities in the office; and we consider this necessary to see how these laws can positively affect and enhance our operations, especially in the area of revenue generation, so that we know what we should be expecting from the revenue generating agencies.